maziac/DeZog/documentation/Usage.md

 - WPMEMs are disabled by default.
 If you want to have WPMEMs enabled after launch then put "-WPMEM enable" in the "commandsAfterLaunch" settings.
 - (sjasmplus) If you use label names make sure to use the global name (i.e. full dot notation).
+- If no 'addr' is given but the current address is used the long address (i.e. with bank info) is used.
+If 'addr' is given the 64k address is used.

 ### ASSERTION